prirai/nira-browser/README.md

 - Convert any **webpage to PDF** with one tap
 - **Custom Tab integration** when opening links from other apps
 - Built-in **download manager** with external downloader support
+- LRU tab navigation by swiping left or right to backward to navigation tabs by their order of recency
 - **Background audio/video** with media session controls
 - **Multiple Language support** - Support for Arabic, French, Italian, Japanese, Polish, Portuguese (BR & PT), Russian, Turkish, Vietnamese, Chinese (CN)
 - Create separate profiles for work, personal, shopping, or any use case with full cookie and data isolation and a unique color and emoji to easily identify profiles